Phase boundaries in algebraic conformal QFT: Introduction

-This classification in terms of chiral bimodules was in fact previously discovered in the formulation of two-dimensional Euclidean CFT in terms of three-dimensional topological CFT \cite{TFT,FFRS04,FFRS06,FFRS07,KR}.
-We shall present a streamlined proof that takes advantage of the simplifications occurring in C* tensor categories, by using a positivity argument in the decisive step.
+This classification in terms of chiral bimodules was in fact previously discovered in the framework of two-dimensional Euclidean CFT \cite{TFT1,TFT2,FFRS04,FFRS06,FFRS07,KR}.
+Our streamlined proof (\cite[Thm.\ 4.44]{BKLR}) takes advantage of the simplifications occurring in C* tensor categories, by using a positivity argument in the decisive step establishing orthogonality of the projections, cf.\ the paragraph after \tref{t:center}).

+Along the way, we shall completely work out the example of the two-dimensional Ising model (\sref{E4}, \sref{E5}, \sref{E6}), for which the algebraic computations are sufficiently simple to be done explicitly.